1 killed, 3 wounded in stabbing at Brooklyn gambling den

-NEW YORK (AP) - One man was stabbed to death and three others were wounded Friday night during a foiled robbery attempt at an illegal gambling den in Brooklyn, police said.
+NEW YORK (AP) - One man was stabbed to death and three others were wounded Friday night during what police say may have been a foiled robbery attempt at an illegal gambling den in Brooklyn.

-Three of the men were found lying on the sidewalk in Brooklyn’s Sunset Park neighborhood around 9:30 p.m., police said.
+Three of the men were found lying on the sidewalk in the borough’s Sunset Park neighborhood around 9:30 p.m., police said.
 The area is also known as Brooklyn’s Chinatown.

 A 46-year-old man was pronounced dead at a hospital.
 Two men, ages 39 and 42, were hospitalized in stable condition with non-life threatening injuries.
 A fourth man was treated at the scene for a puncture wound.